-The crew will decide on how many meals they plan on eating ashore and provision accordingly.
+The crew will decide on how many meals will be eaten ashore and provision accordingly.
 Food and beverage costs vary based on individual crews' desires.
-Breakfast, lunch and snacks will be provisioned and one dinner through SunSail and additional meals will be decided and purchased as a collective by the crew depending on tastes.
+Meals will be decided and purchased as a collective by each crew.

-Global Destinations recognizes that people have different experiences and tastes in personal beverages (alcohol) and provisioning time will be provided for members to make their own purchases.
-One or two crew members are assigned to stowing the provisioning items.
+Global Destinations recognizes that people have different experiences and tastes in personal beverages (alcohol).
+Provisioning time will be provided for members to make their own purchases.
+One or two crew members are assigned to stowing provisions.

-While galley duty is a shared responsibility, those who inventory the provisions can help others to find stored items.
+While galley duty is a shared responsibility, those who stow provisions can help others to find stored items.